An Advocate’s Checklist for Children’s Advocacy Day and 2018 Kentucky General Assembly

 The program has left many children who live with their grandparents and other relatives without vital supports needed in order to be successful.
 Grandparents and other relatives step up every day to keep children from going into the foster care system, oftentimes without any help.
 The subsidy has been a lifeline for some families who would not have been able to raise their relatives without it.

 Ask your representative to support kinship families by lifting the moratorium on the Kinship Care Program.
-Print out this LETTER and write out your story to share with your legislator in order for them to understand the impact they can make for families in their district.
+Write your story to share with your legislator in order for them to understand the impact they can make for families in their district.